On integral aspects of Asai periods and Euler systems for $\mathrm{Res}_{E/\mathbf{Q}}\mathrm{GL}_2$: Local theory

 By \Cref{prop explicit Lambda}, each such term is also given by evaluating the spherical Hecke eigensystem $\Theta_{\Pi_F}$ of $\Pi_F$ at a specific Hecke operator independent of $\Pi_F$.
 Looking at the explicit expression of this Hecke operator in \Cref{prop explicit Lambda} and the values of the constants $\epsilon_n(b)$, we see that $\Lambda_{\Pi_F}\left(\Phi_c\left(\Xi_c(\delta)\right)\right)$ is given by evaluating $\Theta_{\Pi_F}$ on an integral Hecke operator, say $\mathcal{Q}\in \mathcal{H}_{G(F)}^\circ(\mathbf{Z}[1/p])$ (again independently of $\Pi_F$).
 On the other hand we have

-where the second equality follows from \Cref{cor cyclicity of I} and Hecke equivariance of $\Xi_c$ and $\Phi_c$, the third equality follows from a direct computation and the last equality follows from \eqref{eq: map Lambda}.
+where the second equality follows from the definition of $\mathcal{P}_\delta$ and Hecke equivariance of $\Xi_c$ and $\Phi_c$, the third equality follows from the direct computation and the last equality follows from \eqref{eq: map Lambda} and \Cref{lem non-zero Asai periods}.
 By the usual density argument for the family of $\Pi_F$ in the spectrum of the Hecke algebra, we conclude that $\mathcal{P}_\delta^{'}(1-\mathcal{S}_F)\in\mathcal{H}_{G(F)}^\circ(\mathbf{Z}[1/p])$ and thus so is $\mathcal{P}_\delta$.
 This concludes the proof of the first part.
-For the other two parts, as in [\cite{groutides2024rankinselbergintegralstructureseuler} Theorem $5.1.1$], there is a commutative diagram (with no compact support condition on the right-hand side)
+For the other two parts, as in \cite[Theorem $5.1.1$]{groutides2024rankinselbergintegralstructureseuler}, there is a commutative diagram (with no compact support condition on the right-hand side)

 Let $\delta\in\mathcal{I}(G(F)/G(\mathcal{O}_F)[p],\mathbf{Z}[1/p])$.
 The analogous claim to make in the Asai case, is that $\Xi(\mathrm{Tr}(\delta))$ is valued in $(p-1)\mathbf{Z}[1/p]$ on $Z(F)$.
 From the commutativity of the diagram above and \eqref{eq: 17}, it is enough to show that the image under the trace map of a function $\xi:=\ch(P(\mathbf{Q}_p)\mathbf{t}_a G(\mathcal{O}_F)[p])$ is valued in $(p-1)\mathbf{Z}[1/p]$.
 This image is given by